 “There are definitely things that tenants look for when they’re choosing a property,” says Monika.
 “A nice kitchen and bathroom are a huge plus.
 But as long as it’s fairly modern and presents well, there’s no need to go overboard.
 Air conditioning and good heating are practically mandatory these days.
 Nobody wants to shiver through a Canberra winter!"

 Complexes with a swimming pool or a gym are also in high demand since they give tenants access to extra amenities without the upkeep.
 “Parking is an increasingly important consideration,” adds Monika.
 “A lot of people rent as a couple and own two cars, but their apartment might have only one parking spot, or none at all, so it’s an important aspect to consider.”

 7. Look for something low maintenance

 You don’t want to spend every weekend over at your investment property doing repairs and your tenant doesn’t want you there either.
 A property that needs a lot of maintenance can eat into your bank balance, your time and your peace of mind.

-“A brand new property is ideal for investors,” says Jonny.
+“A brand new property is ideal for investors,” says Phil.
 “It’s ready to move into, and everything inside it will be under warranty for the first few years."